jbsoum/Truecharts-Build-Tutorial/README.md

 Now that our apps cluster is up and running, and we have a shiny new domain name with a DNS service ready to resove our domain, let's set up our network access.

+First, we want to change the default ports of the TrueNAS Web GUI (80 for http, 443 for https).

-We'll want to set up a reverse proxy (```traefik```) that handles forwarding domain aliases (eg coolapp.shinyserver.com) to the apps in our cluster.
+Then, we'll set up a reverse proxy (```traefik```) to use those ports instead to handle forwarding domain aliases (eg coolapp.shinyserver.com) to the apps in our cluster.

-We'll also set up Single Sign On using an LDAP server (```lldap```) and authentication middleware (```authelia```).
-    - An LDAP server is essentially a single source of truth for usernames, passwords, and access groups for all of your apps and services which support LDAP.
-    - Users will be able to log into the LDAP server and update their passwords directly
-    - The authentication middleware will look at the LDAP server to check usernames and passwords for access
-    - Apss which support LDAP will also check the server for access, so users won't need a different set of credentials for each app in your cluster they want to access
-    - Some apps will auto-create accounts for users with a valid LDAP entry if one doesn't exist already.

-By the time we make it to the end of this section, we should have a framework for assigning different levels of access to apps based on group membership, and a single source of truth for usernames and passwords for most or possibly all of your apps!
+We'll also want to replace TrueNAS's default Loadbalancer, and replace it with ```metallb```. ```metallb``` will allow us to specify IP addresses for each of our apps.
+With TrueNAS's default Loadbalancer, our only choice for IP address when we want to expose ports is to use the static IP you set for the server.

+Next, we'll set up ```clusterissuer```, which will get verified Let's Encrypt certificates for each of our apps, on the fly!
+We'll need an access token from [Cloudflare](https://cloudflare.com/) to give ```clusterissuer``` access to pass the security challenges.

+We'll also want to set up ```cloudflareddns``` to keep Cloudflare up to date with our latest IP address, if our ISP is always changing it.
+We'll need another access token from [Cloudflare](https://cloudflare.com/) to complete the request.

+Finally in this sections, we'll set up ```blocky``` as custom local DNS service and ad blocker.

 -----